What is the Military’s Blended Retirement System?

 On Jan.
-1, 2018, the military modernized its retirement plan by moving to the Blended Retirement System (BRS).
-But what exactly is the BRS, and how will it impact you as a military member?
-Read on to find out and discover how to make the most out of your retirement.
+1, 2018, the military revamped its retirement plan by moving to the Blended Retirement System (BRS).
+But what exactly is the BRS, and how will it affect you in the uniformed services?
+Read on to find out how to make the most out of your military retirement.

-Before the BRS took effect, there were two ways you, as a servicemember, could prepare for retirement.
-One was by serving in the military for 20 years and receiving an annuity provision upon retirement (an annuity provides monthly payments for life).
-The second was by contributing to the Thrift Savings Plan (TSP).
-Both are great programs, but the key point is they were separate.
+Before the BRS took effect, there were 2 ways that you, as a servicemember, could prepare for retirement.
+One was by performing 20 years of active service, after which you'd become eligible for an annuity upon retirement.
+(An annuity is a defined benefit that provides monthly payments for life.)
+The second was by paying into the Thrift Savings Plan (TSP), a defined contribution benefit plan similar in many ways to private-sector 401(k) plans.
+Both are great programs, but the key point is that they were previously separate.

-The BRS, on the other hand, essentially blends the two old retirement programs into one.
-Specifically, the BRS uses the military’s current annuity formula—annuity provision times years of service multiplied by the average of the highest 36 months of pay—and combines that with an automatic 1% Department of Defense TSP contribution.
-Additionally, after serving for two years in the military, the DoD will match your TSP contributions up to 4%:
+The BRS blends the 2 legacy retirement systems into 1.
+To be precise, the BRS uses the military’s current annuity formula—annuity provision times years of service multiplied by the average of the highest 36 months of pay—and combines that with an automatic 1% Department of Defense TSP contribution.
+Also, after 2 years of service, the Department of Defense will match your TSP contributions up to 4%:

-Previously, if you left the service before the 20-year mark, you received nothing from the military toward retirement.
-Under the BRS, if you serve for at least two years, but less than 20, you keep the DoD TSP contributions.
-You still have to serve 20 years to receive annuity payments.
-Besides blending the old retirement programs, the BRS is different in these ways:
+In the old system, if you left before the 20-year mark, you got nothing from the military in retirement benefits.
+Under the BRS, if you serve for at least 2 years, but less than 20, you keep the DoD TSP contributions.
+You still have to serve 20 years to make it to full retirement and receive annuity payments.
+Besides blending the old programs, the BRS is different in these 3 ways:

-- Combined annuity and TSP benefit: The old annuity provision for retired military personnel was 2.5%.
+- Combined annuity and TSP benefit: The old annuity provision for retired military members was 2.5%.
 The new annuity benefit is 2%.
-However, with a blended retirement plan, you get the added benefit of the DoD Auto Contribution of 1% to your TSP, which offsets the change in annuity benefit.
+However, with a blended retirement plan, you get the added DoD Auto Contribution of 1% to your TSP, which offsets the change in annuity benefit.

-- New option for continuation pay: When you reach between 8 and 12 years of service, you’re eligible for Continuation Pay.
-This is effectively a cash bonus that you’ll receive when you commit to four more years of military service.
+- New option for mid-career continuation pay: When you reach between 8 and 12 years of service, you’re eligible for Continuation Pay.
+This is a retention bonus that you’ll get when you commit to 4 more years of military service.

-- New option for lump sum distribution: When you retire from service, you may be eligible to elect to receive a 25% or 50% discounted lump sum payment of your estimated retirement pay in exchange for reduced monthly payments.
-At Social Security retirement age (currently age 67), your monthly payments return to the full amount.
-This option shouldn’t be taken without first talking to a financial advisor, like those available through Navy Federal Investment Services, as there are many factors to consider.
+- New lump sum option: When you retire, you may be eligible to choose a 25% or 50% discounted lump sum payment of your estimated retirement pay in exchange for reduced monthly installments.
+At Social Security full retirement age (currently age 67), your monthly payments return to the full amount.
+This option shouldn’t be taken without first doing some financial planning, as there are many factors to consider.
+At Navy Federal Credit Union, we have personal finance counselors as well as the resources of Navy Federal Investment Services that can help.

 Getting the Most Out of Your Retirement

-It’s no secret that the military has one of the best retirement plans around, and the BRS continues that tradition.
-Of course, if you want to make sure you’ll have enough money saved to retire in style, it’s always a good idea to stay on top of savings strategies and consider supplemental retirement savings plans.
-An advisor from Navy Federal Investment Services can review your financial situation, plus how much money you’ll get from the military upon retirement, and help you plan out a strategy to work toward your retirement goals.
+It’s no secret that the military has one of the best retirement plans around for both Active Duty and reserve component members, and the BRS continues that tradition.
+Of course, if you want to make sure you’ll have enough money saved to retire in style, it’s always a good idea to stay on top of savings strategies and consider extra retirement savings plans.
+One of our experts from Navy Federal can review your current situation, plus how much money you’ll get from the military upon retirement, and help you plan out a strategy to work toward your goals.
 Find a financial advisor who can help you understand your options.